Transfusion medicine

 Board review style question #2

-In which function of CAR T cells does the engineered T cell travel to the site of tumor cells targeted for destruction?
+Which of the following functions of CAR T cells refers to the movement of the engineered T cells to the site of tumor cells targeted for destruction?

 1. Control